Motorola 6809: 6809

-The main goal for the new design was to support position-independent code.
+Another major goal for the new design was to support position-independent code.
 Motorola's market was mostly embedded systems and similar single-purpose systems, which often ran programs that were very similar to those on other platforms.
 Development for these systems often took the form of collecting a series of pre-rolled subroutines and combining them together.
 However, as assembly language is generally written starting at a base address, combining pre-written modules normally required a lengthy process of changing constants (or equates) that pointed to key locations in the code.

 Motorola's idea was to eliminate this task and make the building-block concept much more practical.
 System integrators would simply combine off-the-shelf code in ROMs to handle common tasks.
 Libraries of common routines like floating point arithmetic, graphics primitives, Lempel-Ziv compression, and so forth would be available to license, combine together along with custom code, and burn to ROM.
 (Note: Other examples are matrix arithmetic, Huffman encoding/decoding, statistical functions, string searching (e.g. by the Boyer-Moore algorithm) and tree structure management.
 A larger example is found in Motorola's 6809 programming manual, which contains the full listing of assist09, a so-called monitor, a miniature operating system intended to be burned in ROM.)

 In previous processor designs, including the 6800, there was a mix of ways to refer to memory locations.
 Some of these were relative to the current location in memory or to a value in an index register, while others were absolute, a 16-bit value that referred to a physical location in memory.
 The former style allows code to be moved because the address it references will move along with the code.
 The absolute locations do not; code that uses this style of addressing will have to be recompiled if it moves.
 To address this, the 6809 filled out its instruction opcodes so that there were more instances of relative addressing where possible.

 As an example, the 6800 includes an 8-bit direct addressing mode used to make code smaller and faster; instead of a memory address having 16 bits and thus requiring two bytes to specify, commonly used variables could be located within a 256-byte window (called the "direct page" on the 6800 or "zero page" on the 6502 because of its location at the bottom of memory) and accessed with an 8-bit address.
 The downside was competition for valuable direct page addresses.
 The 6809 added a new 8-bit DP register, allowing direct page addressing to refer to any part of memory as long as the DP register is changed to point to its new location.